 I bought a couple of Jason natural sunscreens quite a few years back, one for me and one for my boyfriend.
-They were OK but I am not sure I would buy them again.
+They were OK but I wouldn’t buy them again.
 I found their scent a bit weird and creams quite thick.
-However, in terms of sun protection I didn’t get a sunburn when using them.
-EDIT 25.07.18: Since then, Jason have changed the look of their sunscreens and it’s quite possible that the formula changed as well.
+However, in terms of sun protection, I didn’t get sunburnt when using them.
+EDIT: Since then, Jason have changed the look of their sunscreens and it’s quite possible that the formula changed as well.

 I chose Jason Sport Natural Sunscreen SPF 45 for a clear reason.
 I wanted to use it for cycling and hiking and I didn’t want my skin to get wet after being active for a few minutes.
 This sunscreen is sweat and water-resistant and I can confirm this is true, it worked very well when I was active.